-The 7I93 has 4 FPGA driven user LEDs (User 0 through User 3 = Green), and 2 FPGA driven status LEDs (red).
+The 7I94 has four FPGA driven user LEDs (User 0 through User 3 = Green), two FPGA driven status LEDs (red) and one power LED (yellow).
 The user LEDs can be used for any purpose, and can be helpful as a simple debugging feature.
-A low output signal from the FPGA lights the LED.
-See the 7I93IO.PIN file for FPGA pin locations of the LED signals.
+The default Ethernet setup counts received packets on the user LEDs.
 The status LEDs reflect the state of the FPGA's DONE, and /INIT pins.
 The /DONE LED lights until the FPGA is configured at power-up.
 The /INIT LED lights when the power on reset is asserted, when there has been a CRC error during configuration.
-When using Mesas configurations, the /INIT LED blinks when the fallback configuration has been loaded.
+When using Mesa's configurations, the /INIT LED lights when the hostmot2 watchdog has bitten.